Families, parents and carers

 Please note that while our universal HAF providers are experienced and inclusive, they are not SEND specialists.

 To help us provide the best possible experience for your child, it’s really important that parents and carers share full and accurate information about their child’s needs and the level of support they require.
 This allows us to plan effectively and ensure that your child has a safe and enjoyable time at camp.
+If a child’s needs are not disclosed when booking a place, providers may not be able to support, and they may need to withdraw the place.

 Being open and honest from the start helps us match each child with the most suitable setting and ensures that everyone has a positive and fun experience.